PiAir/rpi4learning/samba/Readme.md

 Rpi-Samba on Dockerhub: https://hub.docker.com/r/trnape/rpi-samba/

-Note: on the RPI4 Debian image, the memory use is not shown.
-There should be a work-around, just haven't tested it yet.

 Note: you get a warning about a platform mismatch (linux/arm versus linux/arm64/v8).
 You can ignore that, the image works fine.